sebasusnik/sebasusnik/README.md

 ## I'm an AWS cloud engineer at Sinapsis 🚀

 - I create event-driven solutions using serverless technologies and cloud services ☁️
 - I'm passionate about cloud computing and its potential to transform the way we build and deliver applications 💻
-- I also have experience in frontend, react and nextjs, where I learned how to create user-friendly and responsive web applications 🌐
+- I also have experience in frontend, react and nextjs, and I love create user-friendly and responsive web applications 🌐

 ## I'm a lifelong learner who loves to explore new challenges and interests 🌱